You’re here because you’re looking for the secret code for how to become a millionaire from nothing.

 - Building a business isn’t easy.

-- Building a profitable business is even more difficult.
+- Building a profitable business is even more difficult but is one of the necessary steps on how to become rich

 - Being disciplined, living below your means, despite all of the temptations to buy all the fancy toys that come with large profits, is most challenging.